- This event has passed.

-The program references the CILCA 360 tool, which ACSA is a licensed provider and is available prior and/or at the conclusion of the ACSA Leadership Series, or anytime throughout the program, suitable to both parties.
+The program references the CILCA 360 tool, which ACCPA is a licensed provider and is available prior and/or at the conclusion of the Leadership Series, or anytime throughout the program, suitable to both parties.
 CILCA 360 is offered at a reduced price – when purchasing the complete 6 module program.

 In addition to gaining insights into your leadership, completion of the CILCA 360 underpins evidence requirements in four units of competence from the BSB40520 Certificate IV in Leadership and Management qualification, though Registered Training Organisation – Training Unlimited Pty Ltd, RTO ID 20891.

 Contact ACCPA Consultancy Services – firstname.lastname@example.org for more information regarding the CILCA 360 which has been specifically developed for the Aged Care Services sector.